More fangirl crushing…

 We were welcomed to breakfast with coffee and hot milk, and Kid Rock playing quietly in the background.
 Add the cold Johannisbeere juice as well as being at the Kid’s Table, and the day was already a success.

 Schloss Ambras was our destination.
-Once the home of some feudal line of German nobility, the structure, along with all of the art on the interior was acquired by the Hapsburgs, and is now considered the oldest museum in the world.
+Once the home of some feudal line of German nobility, the structure, along with all of the art on the interior was acquired by the Hapsburgs, and it is now considered the oldest museum in the world.

 Peacocks roam the gardens.